-Employees with a potential conflict-of-interest must contact HR and non-employees must contact their 4Kids Sponsor and await resolution before engaging in any activity, transaction, or relationship that might give rise to a conflict of interest.
+Employees with a potential conflict-of-interest must contact HR and non-employees must contact 4Kids and await resolution before engaging in any activity, transaction, or relationship that might give rise to a conflict of interest.
+Please refer to 4Kids Policy on Disputes, Complaints and Conflicts of interest SD-CR-007 via the 4Kids website.